Mustangs' second half adjustments is difference in 2nd round victory

-STERLING, COLORADO – The Western Wyoming Community College men’s basketball team advanced to the third round of the National Junior College Athletic Association Region IX tournament hosted by Northeastern Junior College on Thursday.
+STERLING, Colo. – The Western Wyoming Community College men’s basketball team advanced to the third round of the National Junior College Athletic Association Region IX tournament hosted by Northeastern Junior College on Thursday.

 The Mustangs started off slow, but they found their offensive groove in the middle of the first half against the McCook Community College Indians en route to an 82-69 victory.

 “I thought they did a good job.
-McCook was playing at a high level going into that game,” said Western Wyoming head coach Steven Soza.
+McCook was playing at a high level going into that game,” Western Wyoming head coach Steven Soza said.

 With 13:23 left to go in the first half, Cissee stole the offensive rebound and quickly put it back up for two points to tie the game at 14.